kashyap135/AI-vault/README.md

 Once configured, the extension seamlessly embeds security controls directly onto your favorite AI dashboards.

-### Securing a Chat
-Hover your mouse over any conversation item in your sidebar.
-Two icons will appear on hover: a **lock icon** and an **eye icon**.

-### Using the Lock Feature
+### The Two Lock Modes
+* **Individual Chats Mode:** Hover over any chat in your sidebar to reveal the Lock and Hide icons.
+Click the lock to secure *only* that specific conversation.
+You can freely browse other public chats.
+* **Complete App Lock Mode:** The entire AI website is locked behind a 25px blur filter the moment you open it or walk away.
+You must enter your PIN before interacting with the UI.

+### Securing & Hiding Chats (Individual Mode)
 * **To Lock:** Click the open lock icon next to a chat.
-It will instantly switch to a closed lock icon, protecting that specific conversation runtime.
+It will instantly switch to a closed lock icon.
-* **Accessing a Locked Chat:** If you click on a locked chat from your sidebar, or refresh the page while viewing one, the main chat screen will blur out smoothly via CSS filters and present the in-page PIN pad overlay.
+* **To Unlock:** Click a locked chat.
+The main chat screen will blur out smoothly and present the in-page PIN pad.
+Type your 4-digit code and press `Enter`.
-* **To Unlock:** Type your 4-digit passcode into the overlay and press `Enter` or click `Submit`.
-The workspace will immediately clear up.
-* **Sidebar Freedom:** You are never trapped by the full-screen blocker.
-If you do not want to unlock that specific chat, you can simply click on any other public chat in your sidebar to move away, and the PIN pad will safely dismiss itself.
-* **Re-locking:** Clicking an already locked chat icon to revert it back to an unlocked state will challenge you for your PIN one more time to prevent unauthorized modifications.

-### Using the Hide (Stealth) Feature
-* **To Hide:** Click the eye icon next to any chat.
-The conversation will instantly slide out of view and completely disappear from your main sidebar loops.
+* **To Hide (Stealth):** Click the eye icon next to any chat.
+The conversation will instantly slide out of view and disappear from your main sidebar.
-* **Accessing the Vault Folder:** A clean folder item labeled `📁 Hidden Vault` sits anchored at the top of your sidebar.
+* **Accessing the Vault:** Click the `📁 Hidden Vault` folder at the top of your sidebar.
+Enter your PIN to temporarily reveal your hidden chats.
+Click it again to instantly collapse and secure them.
-* **Opening the Vault:** Click the folder.
-You will be prompted to verify your Master PIN.
-Once authenticated, your hidden chats will reveal themselves inside the sidebar with a distinct safety indicator border.
-* **Closing the Vault:** Click the folder item again to instantly collapse and purge your stealth chats from plain sight.

 ### The Auto-Lock / Inactivity Engine
-* The system monitors local tab activity in real-time.
+The system monitors local tab activity in real-time.
 If you step away from your desk, the exact millisecond your idle countdown timer hits zero:
 * Active chat authentication states are flipped back to locked.
 * Opened stealth folders are collapsed and hidden.
-  * Any open PIN pad structures are instantly purged from the DOM to force a complete layout re-evaluation, locking the interface completely behind a 25px canvas blur filter.
+* The interface is locked completely behind the canvas blur filter.

 ---